 Music Licensing Fees

-Firstly, there are four types of rights holders and each are paid music licensing fees.
+Firstly, there are four types of rights holders and each is paid music licensing fees.

 You can read more in our article Music Rights: The Ultimate Guide By The Мusic Gateway Bible.

 Whilst you’re here though, here is a little bit of information on each one:

 Master & Composition Rights